pjbadboy/pjbadboy/README.md

 - 👋 Hi, I’m @pjbadboy
-- 👀 I’m interested in digital marketing & softwarea
+- 👀 I’m interested in digital marketing & software
 - 🌱 I’m currently learning d.tech in computer science & data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me